-Statistical data frequently contains identifying information — which has raised electronic data privacy law questions and concerns.
-In some cases, digital personal identification is valid and even desired.
-For example, shopping or dining preferences allow specific offers or coupons to be directed to consumers likely to value and act on them.
-Such advertisements are especially effective when sent to a phone when the individual is at or near the establishment.
+Statistical data frequently contains identifying information — raising data privacy concerns.
+In some cases, digital personalization is desired.
+For example, shopping or dining preferences allow specific offers or coupons to be directed at consumers likely to value and act on them.
+But other times, too much data in the hands of the wrong party can be dangerous.

 Get In Touch With A Lawyer Who Understands Data Privacy Law

-If you’re a business in need of an electronic data privacy legal audit, or you’re a person who has been unfairly treated due to potential unfair access to your personal data, get in touch today.
+If you’re a business in need of a data privacy legal audit, or you’re a person who’s been unfairly treated due to potential inappropriate access to your personal data, get in touch today.
 Our law firm handles all manners of Internet law issues, including information security cases.